Nuclear medium meson structures from the Schwinger proper-time Nambu--Jona-Lasinio model: Numerical Result

 \subsection{Meson properties in the nuclear medium}

-Figure~\ref{fig1} shows the in-medium modifications of the constituent mass of the up-quark, constituent quark mass of strange-quark, kaon mass, kaon weak-decay constant, kaon-quark coupling constant, and the quark condensate, respectively.
-The top-left panel of Fig.~\ref{fig1} indicates that the in-medium modifications of the constituent quark mass decrease as the density increases.
-Relative to the vacuum values, the decreasing rate is approximately 18\% at $\rho_B = \rho_0$.
-In the top-middle panel of Fig.~\ref{fig1}, it is shown that the constituent mass of the strange quark does not change as the density increases.
-This is due to the fact that in the present work we take $M_s^* = M_s$ and the strange quark decoupled to the meson mean fields in the nuclear matter.
-The parameterization for the in-medium modifications of the constituent mass of the up-quark is given by
+Figure~\ref{fig1}(a)-(c) shows the results for the in-medium modifications of the constituent mass of the up-quark, kaon mass, and kaon weak-decay constant, respectively.
+Figure~\ref{fig1}(a) indicates that the in-medium modifications of the constituent quark mass decrease as the density increases.
+This result is consistent with the result obtained in Ref.~\cite{Hutauruk:2018qku}.
+Relative to the vacuum values, the reduction rate of $M_u^*$ is approximately 18\% at $\rho_B = \rho_0$.
+This indicates that the chiral symmetry breaking is restored at higher baryon density approaching the current quark mass value.
+As a consequence, the dynamics of the valence up-quark inside the kaon increases because it has more space region to move.
+This results in an increase of the charge radius and kaon mass.
+In addition, a clear indication of the chiral symmetry-breaking restoration can also be seen from the result of the quark condensate in Fig.~\ref{fig1b}(b).
+The parameterization for the in-medium modifications of the constituent mass of the up-quark can be expressed as

-The top-right panel of Fig.~\ref{fig1} shows the results for the in-medium modifications of the kaon mass.
-It indicates that the effective kaon mass slowly increases as the density increases.
-The increased value of the kaon mass in the nuclear medium is relatively small, which is about 1.2\% at $\rho_B = \rho_0$ relative to that in the vacuum.
-Our prediction for the effective positively charged kaon mass in the nuclear medium is consistent with the theoretical result obtained in Ref.~\cite{Waas:1996fy}.
-The parameterization form for the kaon mass in the nuclear medium can be defined by
+In Fig.~\ref{fig1}(b), we show the results for the in-medium modifications of kaon mass as a function of the baryon density.
+The effective kaon mass slowly increases with the density.
+The increase of kaon mass in the nuclear medium is relatively small, which is about 1.2\% at $\rho_B = \rho_0$ relative to that in vacuum (zero density).
+Our prediction for the effective positively charged kaon mass in the nuclear medium is consistent with the theoretical results obtained in Refs.~\cite{Waas:1996fy,Bernard:1987sx}, where they found that the kaon mass for positively charged increases as the density increases, while for the kaon negatively charged it decreases as the density increases.
+Here we also parameterize the kaon mass in the nuclear medium and it gives

-Results for the kaon weak-decay constant in the nuclear medium are shown in the lower-left panel of Fig.~\ref{fig1}.
-Similarly with the in-medium modifications of the kaon mass, the in-medium modifications of the kaon weak-decay constant increase with increasing densities.
-The increasing rate at $\rho_B = \rho_0$ is approximately about 5.2\% relative to that in a vacuum.
+Results for the kaon weak-decay constant in the nuclear medium are shown in Fig.~\ref{fig1}(c).
+Similarly, with the in-medium modifications of the kaon mass, the in-medium modifications of the kaon weak-decay constant enhance with increasing densities.
+The increasing rate at $\rho_B = \rho_0$ is approximately about 5.2\% relative to that in vacuum.
 The parameterization for the in-medium modifications of the kaon weak-decay constant is given by